the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # Advanced React Components

 The chapter will focus on the implementation of advanced React components.
 You will learn about higher order components and how to implement them.
-Additionally you will dive into more advanced interactions in React.
-Along the way of the chapter you will learn more about advanced React topics.
+In addition you will dive into more advanced topics in React and implement complex interactions.

 ## Reference a DOM Element

-The `ref` attribute gives you access to a DOM node in your elements.
+Sometimes you need to interact with your DOM nodes in React.
+The `ref` attribute gives you access to a node in your elements.
 Usually that is an anti pattern in React, because you should use its declarative way of doing things and its unidirectional data flow.
 But there are certain cases where you need access to the DOM node.
 The official documentation mentions three use cases:

 * to use the DOM API (focus, media playback etc.)
 * to invoke imperative DOM node animations
-* to integrate with third-party libraries that need the DOM node (e.g. [D3.js](https://d3js.org/))
+* to integrate with third-party library that needs the DOM node (e.g. [D3.js](https://d3js.org/))

 Let's do it by example with the Search component.
 When the application renders the first time, the input field should be focused.
+That's one use case where you would need access to the DOM API.
 This chapter will show you how it works, but since it is not very useful for the application itself, we will omit the changes after the chapter.
+You can keep it for your own application if you want.

-In general, you can use the `ref` attribute in functional stateless components and in ES6 class components.
+In general, you can use the `ref` attribute in both functional stateless components and ES6 class components.
 In the example of the focus use case, you will need a lifecycle method.
 That's why I will first show you the approach of using the `ref` attribute with an ES6 class component.

 The initial step is to refactor the functional stateless component to an ES6 class component.